-This meat-eater is just a big fat guilt-ridden hypocrite
+Barna: This meat-eater is just a big fat guilt-ridden hypocrite

 -

-Kinsey Gidick
+Kinsey Gidick file

 -